github/OAuth-Ruby-Quickstart/README.md

 # OAuth-Ruby-Quickstart
-A quick-start guide to building OAuth apps with Ruby
+A quickstart guide to building OAuth apps with Ruby